s2t2/sbsim/README.md

 pytest --disable-pytest-warnings -k your_test_name_here
 ```

-## Linting
+### Linting

-We are using the [`pyink` package](https://github.com/google/pyink) to format code according to [Google Python style guidelines](https://google.github.io/styleguide/pyguide.html).
+We are using the [`pyink` package](https://github.com/google/pyink) to format code according to [Google Python Style Guidelines](https://google.github.io/styleguide/pyguide.html).

 The formatter will automatically update files inplace.

-Formatting will happen automatically as a pre-commit hook.
-To enable the pre-commit hooks, you must perform a one-time setup by running `pre-commit install`.
-This will add ".git/hooks/pre-commit".
+Formatting will happen automatically as a pre-commit hook (see "Pre-commit Hooks" section below for more information and setup instructions).

-Additionally, we have added a VS Code workspace configuration file to perform the formatting on file save.
+Additionally, for contributors using the VS Code text editor, we have added a VS Code workspace settings configuration file to run the formatter on file save.
+NOTE: this requires the [`ms-python.black-formatter` extension](https://marketplace.visualstudio.com/items?itemName=ms-python.black-formatter) for VS Code.

-However if you would like to run manually:
+If you would like to run the formatter manually:

 ```sh
 # format all the files: